KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 4.md

 ### I/O Interface
 [Geeksforgeeks - blog](https://www.geeksforgeeks.org/introduction-to-input-output-interface/)

-__Input-Output Interface__ is used as an method which helps in transferring of information between the internal storage devices i.e. memory and the external peripheral device .
+__Input-Output Interface__ is used as an method which helps in _transferring of information between the internal storage devices i.e. memory and the external peripheral device_.

 __The need for I/O interface (or) Major differences between CPU and peripherals__
 - The nature of peripheral devices is electromagnetic and electro-mechanical.
 The nature of the CPU is electronic.
 There is a lot of _difference in the mode of operation of both peripheral devices and CPU_.
 - There is also synchronization mechanism because the _data transfer rate of peripheral devices are slow than CPU_.
-- There is a _difference in the data code and formats_ are between CPU and memory.
+- Peripheral device's _data code and format is different_  from CPU and memory.
 - The _operating mode of each peripheral device can be different from each other_.
 So as not to disturb the operation of other peripheral devices connected to CPU, we use I/O interface.

 ##### Functions of Input-Output Interface:
-1. It is used to synchronize the operating speed of CPU with respect to input-output devices.
+1. It is used to _synchronize the operating speed_ of CPU with respect to input-output devices.
 2. It selects the input-output device which is appropriate for the interpretation of the input-output device.
-3. It is capable of providing signals like control and timing signals.
+3. It is capable of _providing signals like control and timing signals_.
-4. In this data buffering can be possible through data bus.
+4. In this _data buffering?_ can be possible through data bus.
-5. There are various error detectors.
+5. There are various _error detectors_.
-6. It converts serial data into parallel data and vice-versa.
+6. It _converts serial data into parallel data and vice-versa_.
-7. It also convert digital data into analog signal and vice-versa.
+7. It also _convert digital data into analog signal and vice-versa_.

 __Block diagram of I/O Interface__
 ![[interface1.png | 600]]